mukundrd/SimpliMVP/README.md

 ```

 ### About latest version
-The library is available through jcenter, make sure your application has jcenter among listed repositories:
+The library is available through bintray jcenter, make sure your application has jcenter among listed repositories:

 ```
 allprojects {